-Brisbane, home to The Gabba and Allan Border Field, will be one of the eight host cities for the ICC World T20 2020.
+Brisbane, home to The Gabba and Allan Border Field, will be one of the eight host cities for the ICC T20 World Cup 2020.

 Australia’s New World City and Queensland’s capital is a burgeoning tourism destination, constantly evolving with new venues and experiences.
 Visitors will discover lively precincts with world-class restaurants, museums, galleries, vibrant outdoor venues, beautiful parklands, eclectic bars, boutiques and high-end shopping.